María Galli: Early life and education

-María Galli was born in Montevideo on June 13, 1872, daughter of the Swiss Galli Agustoni and Aurora Bagutti Bagutti who were based in Uruguay.
-On August 15, 1872, she was baptized in the Montevideo Metropolitan Cathedral.
-Around 1875 her parents moved to Switzerland.
-There her brothers, Rafael in 1878, the twins Carlos and Luisa in 1881 and Félix in 1883 were born.
+María Galli was born in Montevideo on 13 June 1872, the daughter of the Swiss Galli Agustoni and Aurora Bagutti, who were based in Uruguay.
+On 15 August 1872, she was baptized in the Montevideo Metropolitan Cathedral.
+Around 1875, her parents moved to Switzerland.
+There her brothers, Rafael in 1878, the twins Carlos and Luisa in 1881, and Félix in 1883 were born.

 Her musical studies began in the Swiss capital at the conservatory directed by the composer, conductor and violinist Friedrich Hegar.
-Her composition teacher was Lothar Kempier while on piano and organ she was instructed by Walter Lang and Lutz, respectively.
+Her composition teacher was Lothar Kempier, while on piano and organ she was instructed by Walter Lang and Lutz, respectively.

-She moved to Italy where she took an advanced course in Milan, where she was in charge of Luigi Nappelli in composition and Giuseppe Frugatta in piano.
+She moved to Italy, where she took an advanced course in Milan, where she was in charge of Luigi Nappelli in composition and Giuseppe Frugatta in piano.
 Some Italian influence can be distinguished in Galli’s romances and songs.
 Later, the Royal Bologna Philharmonic Academy awarded her the title of "honorary member", as well as the "magisterium of the pianist class".
 Besides important musical training, Galli also learned French, English, Italian and German languages.
 In this period prior to her return to Uruguay, she gave numerous concerts.
 In Lugano, her work Himno Triunfal earned her the first prize among a group of sixty composers.

 Return to Uruguay

 Together with her family, María Galli returned to Uruguay around 1900, settling in a house located at Calle Juncal No. 135 (today No. 1395) in the Old City.

-In 1902 a series of commemorations took place in honor of the Uruguayan independence hero Juan Antonio Lavalleja.
-In this context a musical contest was carried out, in which María Galli was awarded for her work Marcha a Lavalleja.
+In 1902, a series of commemorations took place in honour of the Uruguayan independence hero Juan Antonio Lavalleja.
+In this context, a musical contest was carried out, in which María Galli was awarded for her work Marcha a Lavalleja.